gemseo/gemseo/doc_src/software/developing.rst

 Executing tests
 +++++++++++++++

-For Python 3.9,
+For Python 3.10
 run the tests with:

 .. code-block:: console

-   tox run -e py39
+   tox run -e py310

-Replace py39 by py310 for testing with Python 3.10.
+Replace py310 by py310 for testing with Python 3.10.
 With `tox`_,
 you can pass options to `pytest`_ after ``--``, for instance:

 .. code-block:: console

-   tox run -e py39 -- --last-failed --step-wise
+   tox run -e py310 -- --last-failed --step-wise

-Run the tests for several Python versions with for instance (on Linux):
+Run the tests for several Python versions with for instancer:

 .. code-block:: console

-   tox run -e py39,py310,py311
+   tox run -e py310,py311,py312

 To speed up the execution of the tests, you may execute exclusively or